RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 To explore this idea further, we will construct a **simulation**, an application to simulate digital circuits.
 The basic building block for this simulation will be the logic gate.
-These electronic switches represent boolean algebra relationships between their input and their output.
+These electronic switches represent Boolean algebra relationships between their input and their output.
 In general, gates have a single output line.
 The value of the output is dependent on the values given on the input lines.